codebar/tutorials/sql/lesson1/tutorial.md

 This table stores the amount paid for a purchase by a specific customer.
 The customer is represented in the table by the **customer_id** field .

 > Jargon: we use the customer's id field to specify a customer, which is more efficient for storage.
-But more importantly, it means we do not duplicate info about the customer in the db.
-To do this would both require more effort to enter info to db, and increase the chances of a mistake where the data is not the same in both places.
+But more importantly, it means we do not duplicate info about the customer in the database.
+To do this would both require more effort to enter info to database, and increase the chances of a mistake where the data is not the same in both places.
 Such mistakes might cause queries to give incorrect results.
 This avoidance of duplication is called **normalisation**.

 If you use count(*) on the orders table, it shows there are 50 orders.